Ask Full Fact: the 'Great Repeal Bill'

 Q: What’s so Great about this Repeal Bill?

-A: The Great Repeal Bill, announced by the government in early October, would get rid of the European Communities Act 1972.
+A: The Great Repeal Bill, announced by the government in October 2016, would get rid of the European Communities Act 1972.
 “It was this Act that put EU law above UK law”, as the Brexit Secretary put it.

 To be more precise, the 1972 law makes EU laws a part of the UK legal system—so you can rely on them in court, for example.
 It also means that where there’s a clash between an EU law and a UK law, the former wins out.
 We’ve covered this in more detail here.

 Because of these effects, the European Communities Act is often considered to be part of the UK’s uncodified constitution.